 Plant variety rights are granted after the field trials, but exclusive rights can be enforced even pending the grant.

 Plant variety rights have a duration of 20 years following the date of grant.
-Duration can be extended to 30 years from the date of grant for woody varieties.
+Duration can be extended to 30 years from the date of grant for woody varieties (trees and vines).

 In addition to the filing fee, annual maintenance fees are required, which are due only as of the grant of the right.